Entry-Level Healthcare Jobs: Easy Medical Roles to Get Started In

 Education required: High school diploma or GED

-Surgical Technologist
+4) Surgical Technologist

 A surgical technologist stands near the surgeon during surgery, assisting them by handing them tools, retracting skin for a better view, and suctioning blood out of the way.
 Surgical techs are also responsible for making sure that the environment around the surgery stays completely sterile.
-They have to know the correct tools for each surgery and how to position the patient so the surgeon can do their job well.
+They must know the correct tools for each surgery and how to position the patient so the surgeon can do their job well.

 Median salary: $60,370